Navid200/xDrip/docs/Nightscout/CostTable.md

 ---
 layout: GCNS
-title: "Google Cloud Cost Table Guide for Nightscout"
+title: "Google Cloud Nightscout Cost Table"
 description: "Learn how to view and download your Google Cloud cost breakdown for Nightscout—including free-tier credits, usage costs, and snapshot fees—using the Cost Table in Billing."
 ---